10xdevcoder/MetaX/README.md

 # **MetaX**
 ## Welcome to the door of the MetaVerse !

-**.** clone the reop and then migrate to the folder
+1. clone the repo and then migrate to the folder
 ```sh
 cd MetaX
 ```

-Then install all the dependencies by running
+2. Then install all the dependencies by running
 ```sh
 npm install
 ```